 - I. Clinical Compliance (National and Local Associations) - a.
 CARF - b.
 American Psychiatric Association/Georgia Psychiatric Physicians Association - c.
 American Psychological Association/Georgia Psychological Association - d.
-National Association for Social Workers/ Georgia Society for Clinical Social Workers - e.
+National Association for Social Workers/ Georgia Society for Clinical Social Workers

+- e.
 American Nurses Association/ Georgia Nurses Association - f.
 National Board for Certified Counselors/Licensed Professional Counselors Georgia - g.
 HIPAA - h.
 Centers for Disease Control - i.
 Georgia Department of Behavioral Health & Developmental Disabilities - j.
 Georgia Department of Human Services - k.
 The clinicians within the Manna Treatment umbrella maintain active licenses with the State of Georgia.
-This includes:

-- i.
-Obtaining the minimum number of CEUs in order to maintain licensure

-- ii.
-Obtaining specialized training in the area of eating disorders; a minimum of 6 hours per year

-- iii.
-Maintaining updated professional insurance

-- iv.
-Responding immediately to any possible state complaints

-- v.
-Following all ethical guidelines mandated by individual regulatory bodies (APA, ACA, ADA, etc)

-- II.
-Administrative Compliance

-- a.
-CARF

-- b.
-Insurance company definitions (regarding accuracy and fraudulent billing practices)

-- i.
-Certified Physician Practice Manager

-- ii.
-Certified Professional Coder

-- c.
-Office Management

-- i.
-Obtaining BAAs

-- ii.
-HIPAA laws

-- iii.
-Cybersecurity for Technology

-1C1L.
+This includes: - i.
+Obtaining the minimum number of CEUs in order to maintain licensure - ii.
+Obtaining specialized training in the area of eating disorders; a minimum of 6 hours per year - iii.
+Maintaining updated professional insurance - iv.
+Responding immediately to any possible state complaints - v.
+Following all ethical guidelines mandated by individual regulatory bodies (APA, ACA, ADA, etc) - II.
+Administrative Compliance - a.
+CARF - b.
+Insurance company definitions (regarding accuracy and fraudulent billing practices) - i.
+Certified Physician Practice Manager - ii.
+Certified Professional Coder - c.
+Office Management - i.
+Obtaining BAAs - ii.
+HIPAA laws - iii.
+Cybersecurity for Technology - III.
+Funding sources Manna attempts to be inclusive of all clients, whether they are lowincome or billionaires.
+We have been waiting to be a part of the Kaiser Permanente insurance plan, but have been waiting for the state to provide their Medicaid and Medicare funding (allowable) amounts.
+Additionally, we have been in contact (several times) with the state (DHS and DBHDD) to attempt to procure a contract for specialized services that the state does not cover for their clients.
+[This has resulted in nothing so far, but we continue to hope for more traction soon!]

+1C1I.
 Technology Strategy